 It employs the same stepwise approach as LightGBMTuner.
 LightGBMTunerCV invokes lightgbm.cv() to train and validate boosters while LightGBMTuner invokes lightgbm.train().
 See a simple example which optimizes the validation log loss of cancer detection.

-Arguments and keyword arguments for lightgbm.cv() can be passed except metrics, init_model and eval_train_metric.
+Note: Arguments and keyword arguments for lightgbm.cv() can be passed except metrics, init_model and eval_train_metric.
+For params, please check the official documentation for LightGBM.

 The arguments that only LightGBMTunerCV has are listed below: